godotengine/godot-docs/classes/class_navigationagent3d.rst

 - void **set_navigation_layers** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_navigation_layers** **(** **)**

-A bitfield determining what navigation layers of navigation regions this NavigationAgent will use to calculate path.
+A bitfield determining what navigation layers of navigation regions this agent will use to calculate path.
 Changing it runtime will clear current navigation path and generate new one, according to new navigation layers.

 .. rst-class:: classref-item-separator